zackychan97/zackychan97/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... getting my CS degree
 - 🌱 I’m currently learning ...
-C and the nitty-gritty of JavaScript
+C#/.NET in school and I am bettering my JavaScript powers in my own time
-- 👯 I’m looking to collaborate on ... web apps utilizing exciting modern technologies
+- 👯 I’m looking to collaborate on ... some personal projects, and would really appreciate a mentor
 - 📫 How to reach me: ... by email at zackbumpous97@gmail.com
 - 😄 Pronouns: ... he/him